nathan-barry/nathan.rs/content/posts/favorite-books.md

     title="No Rules Rules"
     author="Reed Hastings & Erin Meyer"
     special=""
     description="This book is about Netflix.
 It's more similar to the book 'How Google Works' in that it's not a history of the company, but more of a description of the company culture.
 It's moderately interesting.
-Doesn't mean much to me now but probably will later.">}}
+Doesn't mean much to me now but might later.">}}

 {{< book
     title="The Nvidia Way"